What is our vision in Maths?

 Students in the higher streams have access to all higher and foundation level material and will be given the opportunity to challenge themselves fully.
 Lessons are differentiated to ensure that students who require extra challenge can access the top level material (grades 7-9 and beyond) during the course of the year, with support material available for those who require a more supportive approach.
 We follow the mastery curriculum and ensure that students develop a deeper understanding of key areas within the maths curriculum using problem solving and investigative tasks.

-At Oathall we are offer the AQA GCSE, spec code 8300.
-Students will be entered for either the foundation or higher tier.
+At Oathall we offer the AQA GCSE, spec code 8300.
+Students will be entered for either the foundation or the higher tier.
 The highest grade achievable in foundation is 5.
 All assessments are undertaken via examination in May/June of year 11.
 Both the Foundation and Higher examinations are formed of three 1.5 hour examinations, with one non-calculator paper and two calculator papers.

 If students are targeted a grade of 7 or above and are in the Higher + class they will also be taught the syllabus for the Level 2 AQA Further Maths qualification.
 Teachers will liaise with students and parents in year 11 to discuss who takes this paper in the summer examinations.